heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 waypointList.setEntries(waypointEntries);
 ```

-Note that order matters, but don't worry, the `WaypointList` HERE Mobile SDK UI Kit component by default already provides drag handles to change the order afterwards.
+Note that order matters, but don't worry, the `WaypointList` MSDKUI component by default already provides drag handles to change the order afterwards.

 However, we also want to get notified, whenever the user did any interaction with the `WaypointList`.
 Therefore we can attach a listener to the `WaypointList`.
 It provides the following callbacks: